Davsua/Davsua/README.md

 🔴 JAVA

 - 🔭 I’m currently working on Web scrapping with JavaScript vanila and personal projects with React
-- :technologist: I’m currently learning about Redux
+- :technologist: I’m currently learning about NextJS

 - :smile: Fun fact: I was a veterinarian :syringe::horse: